Kingxukai/linux/Documentation/process/handling-regressions.rst

        This rule is also not going to change.

-       And yes, I realize that the kernel is "special" in this respect.
+       And yes, I realize that the woke kernel is "special" in this respect.
 I'm proud of it.

        I have seen, and can point to, lots of projects that go "We need to